hqoss/rabbit_mq/README.md

 Upon closer inspection using the RabbitMQ Management dashboard, we see that:

 a) each of our modules maintains its dedicated connection; and
+b) each of our modules' workers maintains its dedicated channel under the respective connection.

 ![Connections](assets/rabbitmq-connections.png)

-b) each of our modules' workers maintains its dedicated channel under the respective connection.
+ℹ️ Detailed view of how individual workers have set up their channels.
+Note that the **different prefetch counts** correspond to the configuration we provided in our Consumers, and that the Producer's 3 workers operate in **Confirm mode**.

 ![Channels](assets/rabbitmq-channels.png)